garth74/pythonR/README.md

-# pyRomatics
+# pythonicr

-pyRomatics is a collection of packages that aim to reduce the cognitive load of switching between R and Python.
+pythonicr is a collection of packages that aim to reduce the cognitive load of switching between R and Python.